jones58/LondonBrutalistMap/README.md

 - During production, using Next JS, it became obvious that i could make a multi-page site with the data - presenting it in different ways.
 This would allow different users to engage with it in different ways.
 - First, I set up the app using `create-next-app`.
 - Then I worked on each of the pages in the app, using Tailwind CSS to rapidly design them in a similar style to my Brutalist Map project.
+- Taught myself how to use APIs in Javascript with fetch() and then applied this to Nextjs, using the [docs](https://nextjs.org/docs/app/api-reference/functions/fetch).

 ## Getting Started